abi-mat/git-basic-exercises/README.md

-Some text for readme file
+More changes for Third commit